 - 1 - 3 years in the Colorado Department of Corrections,

 - fines of $1K - $100K

 A felony on your record has additional complications beyond time behind bars and fines.
 Issues finding stable employment, securing adequate housing, and obtaining loans are common.
 Additionally, firearm possession and ownership is prohibited.
 Those with a felony on their record also can't get certain professional licenses and often fail background checks.

 Felony menacing is a serious charge that requires highly-skilled representation.
 Our criminal defense attorneys have decades of combined experience fighting for the best possible outcome for our clients.
 Perhaps the things you said weren't threats, you didn't have a weapon, or you were acting in self-defense.
 Contact our office today for a free, confidential consultation.
 We will thoroughly analyze your unique case and recommend next steps in your defense.
 We offer same-day jail visits, competitive fees, and flexible payment plans for people facing criminal charges across Colorado's Front Range.

 If you or someone you know has been charged with menacing, don't panic.
-Contact the determined criminal lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined criminal lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.

 Photo by Andy Montes de Oca